 Language on the other hand also has so much beauty and purpose.
 The way words form into expressions and idioms, embed metaphors and symbolism — the artistry of language is very much relevant to design.
 Essentially to communicate and express, language has so many different variations and subtleties, and is actually in itself a very well-designed system, since different combinations and permutations create new semantics and convey new ideas.
 How a word can be interpreted is dependent on the way it is said, displayed, the context it is said in, the people it is spoken to.
 Design is similar — the efficacy and beauty of a design can be understood and expressed based on numerous factors.
 For language, it is the balance of beauty, intent and efficacy; for design, form, function and value.
 There are so many ways that understanding languages can benefit the growth and evaluation of design, and both are very much a sophisticated art.

 Many argue that design is everything, and in truth it does governs everything we see, interact and understand in this world.
-But in light of all this, I would say design, to me, has a few higher purposes: to bring people and communities closer, to bring people joy (make lives easier, or just simply, more beauty), and to challenge people to think differently, through communicating values, whether through education, provocation or humor.
+But in light of all this, I would say design, to me, has a few higher purposes: to bring people and communities closer, to bring people joy (make lives easier, or just simply, more beautiful), and to challenge people to think differently, through communicating values, whether through education, provocation or humour.

 I really appreciate design that is creative, aesthetically interesting, but also meaningful and fits well into a system.
 If I am to gather 5 words to sum up my design ethos, I would choose the following: Intuitive, Systemic, Creative, Adaptive, Humanistic.